feloy/operator-kubebuilder-v1.0.0/README.md

 ```

 At this point, you get a project template with a `Makefile`, a `Dockerfile` a basic `manager` and some default yaml files.

+# API

+The role of a Custom Resource Definition is to define a type of object so the user can create instances of this type to declare what he wants.

+You will see later that the role of the operator is to read in these objects and to operate on the cluster to do what is described in the objects.

 ## Create a custom resource